vyos/vyos-documentation/docs/documentation.rst

 There are a few things to keep in mind when contributing to the documentation, for the sake of consistency and readability.

-Take a look at the :doc:`/documentation` page for an intricate explanation of the documentation process.

 The following is a quick summary of the rules: